CREAMY DILL POTATO SALAD (HEALTHY + VEGAN)

 - 2 tablespoons dijon or whole grain mustard, or to taste

-- 1 lemon, juice of
+- 1 juicy lemon, juice of

-- mineral salt & fresh cracked pepper, to taste
+- salt + pepper, to taste

 Potatoes: Place potatoes in a large pot with a hefty pinch of salt and fill with water, bring to a boil, reduce heat to a gentle boil and cook about 13 – 15 minutes, until potatoes are just fork tender.
 Drain potatoes and let cool.
 Once cooled, gently peel the skin away (or leave it on if you prefer).
 Using your thumb and index finger, pinch the skin and you’ll see it move, skin should come off easily.
 Cut the potatoes into 1/2 – 3/4 inch cubes.